-• pre-tax deferral accounts
+- pre-tax deferral accounts

+- Roth 401(k) deferral accounts

-- "rollover accounts" (distributions may be made at any time) - transfer accounts attributable to pension assets
+- "rollover accounts" (distributions may be made at any time)

-Also, the law restricts any in-service distributions from certain accounts which are maintained for you under the Plan before you reach age 59 1/2.
-These accounts are the ones set up to receive your salary deferral contributions and other Employer contributions which are used to satisfy special rules for 401(k) plans.
+The law restricts any in-service distributions from certain accounts which are maintained for you under the Plan before you reach age 59 1/2.
+These accounts are the ones set up to receive your salary deferral contributions and other Employer contributions which are used to satisfy special rules for 401(k) plans (such as safe harbor contributions).
 Ask the Administrator if you need more details.